ppr-game/PPR/README.md

 ### Editor controls
 - `Mouse Wheel Scroll` - scroll the time

+- `Page Up/Down` - scroll the time by 10 offset

+- `Drag the progress bar line at the top` - scroll the time with your mouse

 - `Any English letter`, `any number` or `-`, `=`, `[`, `]`, `;`, `'`, `,`, `.`, `/` - place a corresponding note at the current time (on the line)

 - `Backspace` - remove all the notes at the current time (on the line)